Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 Fertility-sparing surgery: For younger women who wish to preserve their ability to have children, fertility-sparing surgery may be an option.
 This typically involves unilateral salpingo-oophorectomy (removal of the affected ovary and fallopian tube) and careful inspection of the remaining ovary, uterus, and pelvic organs.

 Oophorectomy surgery may be sufficient treatment if the tumor appears confined to one ovary (stage IA).
-However, suppose there is a concern for higher-stage disease.
-In that case, the surgeon may also perform biopsies of peritoneal surfaces, omentum (a fatty apron covering the abdominal organs), and lymph nodes to check for microscopic spread.
+However, if there is a concern for higher-stage disease, the surgeon may also perform biopsies of peritoneal surfaces, omentum (a fatty apron covering the abdominal organs), and lymph nodes to check for microscopic spread.

 The decision to preserve fertility should be made after careful discussion with the patient about the potential risks and benefits, as well as close follow-up to monitor for recurrence.